The five highest fines in May 2024

 The investigation revealed that attackers had used stolen credentials to access customer accounts and submit fraudulent credit applications.
 Access to the data was gained through brute force attacks and credential stuffing.
 A total of 9,497 customers were affected, whose personal and financial data was compromised by the unauthorized access.

-Furthermore, it emerged that the company had not immediately reported the data breach to the AEPD or the data subjects, although this would have been required under Articles 33 and 34 of the General Data Protection Regulation (GDPR).
-The company only informed the affected customers about the incident on April 11, 2023, following an order from the AEPD.
+Furthermore, it turned out that the company had not reported the data breach to the AEPD or the data subjects without delay, although this was required under Articles 33 and 34 of the General Data Protection Regulation (GDPR) would have been required.
+The company only informed the affected customers about the incident on April 11, 2023 following an order from the AEPD.

 The original fine of EUR 600,000 was reduced to EUR 360,000 by decision dated April 8, 2024 due to the guilty plea.
 The decision was published on May 8, 2024.